Mature Masculine

 Asking for Help

-The Tyrant refuses to ask for help because it would reveal his vulnerability.
+The Tyrant refuses help because it would reveal his vulnerability.
 He pretends to be self-sufficient while secretly struggling.
 The Victim asks for help compulsively, never developing his own abilities.
 The Mature King asks for help strategically, when it serves his ability to serve others.

 Asking for help requires several abilities:

-Self-awareness: The King knows his own limits and recognizes when he's in over his head.
-He doesn't pretend to be capable of everything.
+Self-awareness: The King knows his limits.
+He recognizes when he's in over his head.
+He doesn't pretend to handle everything.

 Humility: The King admits he doesn't have all the answers.
 He's not diminished by needing others.